LiamKeene/zsh-docker-aliases/README.md

 #### container (C)

-- `dkC` Manage containers
+- `dkc` Manage containers
-- `dkCa` Attach to a running container
+- `dkca` Attach to a running container
-- `dkCcp` Copy files/folders between a container and the local filesystem
+- `dkccp` Copy files/folders between a container and the local filesystem
-- `dkCd` Inspect changes on a container's filesystem
+- `dkcd` Inspect changes on a container's filesystem
-- `dkCe` Run a command in a running container
+- `dkce` Run a command in a running container
-- `dkCE` Run an interactive command in a running container
+- `dkcE` Run an interactive command in a running container
-- `dkCin` Display detailed information on one or more containers
+- `dkcin` Display detailed information on one or more containers
-- `dkCk` Kill one or more running containers
+- `dkck` Kill one or more running containers
-- `dkCl` Fetch the logs of a container
+- `dkcl` Fetch the logs of a container
-- `dkCL` Fetch and follow (`-f`) the logs of a container
+- `dkcL` Fetch and follow (`-f`) the logs of a container
-- `dkCls` List containers
+- `dkcls` List containers
-- `dkCp` Pause all processes within one or more containers
+- `dkcp` Pause all processes within one or more containers
-- `dkCpr` Remove all stopped containers
+- `dkcpr` Remove all stopped containers
-- `dkCrn` Rename a container
+- `dkcrn` Rename a container
-- `dkCS` Restart one or more containers
+- `dkcS` Restart one or more containers
-- `dkCrm` Remove one or more containers
+- `dkcrm` Remove one or more containers
-- `dkCr` Run a command in a new container
+- `dkcr` Run a command in a new container
-- `dkCR` Run an interactive command in a new container and automatically remove the container when it exits
+- `dkcR` Run an interactive command in a new container and automatically remove the container when it exits
-- `dkCRe` like `dkCR` and set entry point to `/bin/bash`
+- `dkcRe` like `dkcR` and set entry point to `/bin/bash`
-- `dkCs` Start one or more stopped containers
+- `dkcs` Start one or more stopped containers
-- `dkCss` Display a live stream of container(s) resource usage statistics
+- `dkcss` Display a live stream of container(s) resource usage statistics
-- `dkCx` Stop one or more running containers
+- `dkcx` Stop one or more running containers
-- `dkCtop` Display the running processes of a container
+- `dkctop` Display the running processes of a container
-- `dkCP` Unpause all processes within one or more containers
+- `dkcP` Unpause all processes within one or more containers
-- `dkCup` Update configuration of one or more containers
+- `dkcup` Update configuration of one or more containers
-- `dkCw` Block until one or more containers stop, then print their exit codes
+- `dkcw` Block until one or more containers stop, then print their exit codes

 #### image (I)